-The Government is introducing a Bill to increase the trustee tax rate to 39%.
+The Government has introduced a Bill proposing to increase the trustee tax rate to 39%.
 This is proposed to take effect from 1 April 2024.

 At a glance

 The Government is proposing to align the trustee tax rate with the top personal tax rate of 39% for the 2024-25 and later income years (beginning 1 April 2024 for most trusts).